jwplayer/applicaster-docs/movie-screen.md

 nav_exclude: false
 ---

-#  Movie target screens
+#  Movie screen
 {: .no_toc}

 1. TOC
 {:toc}

-## About target screens
+## Target screens
 <img align="right" src="./img/movie-target.png" width="250">
-A video target screen is where the user lands after selecting a video from a homepage or library.
+A video 'target screen' is where the user lands after selecting a video from a homepage or library.

 Commonly used target screens
 - A movie target: that promotes a movie by giving he full details about the video, like a description, rating, duration, etc.
 - Series target.
 That shows the epsisodes of series.
 - Player target.
 See video playback

-This article focuses on the first.
+This article focuses on movie target screems.

 ## Structure of a movie target screen
 A standard movie target screen consist of